virtual-labs/exp-controlled-bridge-rectifier-with-r-and-rl-load-iitd/experiment/experiment-name.md

-## Performance Measurement and Analysis of Single-phase AC-DC Controlled Bridge Rectifier
+## Performance measurement and analysis of single phase AC-DC controlled bridge rectifier with R and RL Load